pancongliang/openshift/installing/any-platform/online/readme.md

 ### Approval of CSR

-* To approve the Certificate Signing Request (CSR), run the following command:
+* On the bastion machine, run the following command to approve the Certificate Signing Request (CSR):

   ```
   bash ${INSTALL_DIR}/ocp4cert_approver.sh &
   ```

-* Check the node status and operators:
+* On the bastion machine, Check the node status and operators:

   ```
   oc get node